k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### CommonDB & Reference Tables

 Fabric enables the creation of [Reference tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md) that can be used by all LUs and Web Services.
-A Reference table typically contains metadata.
-For example, a Postal Code table that identifies the postal code of customer addresses.
+A Reference table generally holds cross-project data that serves as a reference and is shared by all LUs in the project.
+For example, a Postal Code table maps customer addresses to their postal codes.

-Reference table commands enable synchronizing, getting the sync status and waiting for a sync's processing of Reference tables to be completed before continuing the workflow.
+Reference table commands enable performing synchronization, checking sync status, and ensuring Reference tables synchronization is completed before the workflow proceeds.

-Click for more information about [Reference Tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md).
+Click for more information about [Reference tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md).

 ### Fabric Transactions